 I have extensive experience of teaching American history specifically, but also modern history more generally.
 I have also taught on a range of skills and methodologies modules.
 I am currently supervising several MA by Research students directly related to my research interests.
 If you are interested in pursuing a PhD or an MA by Research with me, please do email me for a discussion, or if you are a current student, come and see me in my office hours.

 I am a Fellow of the Royal Historical Society, a Senior Fellow of the Higher Education Academy, and an editorial board member of Studies in Comics and the Journal of Graphic Novels and Comics.
-I am an affiliate committee member of the Oxford Research Centre in the Humanities (TORCH) research network, Comics and Graphic Novels: The Politics of Form.
+I am the co-convenor of the Oxford Research Centre in the Humanities (TORCH) research network, Comics and Graphic Novels: The Politics of Form.

 I am co-convenor of the Oxford Research Centre in the Humanities network, Comics: The Politics of Form: http://www.torch.ox.ac.uk/comics#quicktabs-theme_term_quicktab=0